Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

+Realize that everything connects to everything else (Leonardo da Vinci 1452-1519).

+<br /><br />

-Alan watts combines both scientific understanding with what we already know about everything in a simplifyed explanation.
+Alan watts combines both scientific understanding with what we already know about everything in a simplified explanation.

 <br /><br />